Multichannel Pricing Strategies for Black Friday Online Retailers

 5. Create Product Bundles

 Creating product bundles is an excellent way to upsell to customers during the holidays.
 To increase the number of bundles you sell, identify special days to launch the bundles during the holiday selling season.
 Many retailers will advertise bundles as special offers or limited edition items since the specific combination of products may “never be offered again.”
-Using language like this makes bundles more appealing.
+Using language like this makes bundles more appealing and aligns with effective Black Friday pricing strategies.

 Tools for Building Successful Multichannel Pricing Strategies